Keto Mocktails: Coconut Lime Martini

 Benefits of a Dry January

-If you didn’t give up alcohol this January, just pick a month and try it.
-In the meantime, try this refreshing coconut lime mocktail or cocktail for a delicious, fatty keto treat anytime.
+If you didn't give up alcohol this January, just pick a month and try it.
+In the meantime, keto mocktails are a great idea to integrate into your health and wellness routine.
+Not only do they eliminate alcohol, but they also offer a delicious keto treat anytime.

 - 1 cup lime sparkling water